 Feel free to click through some of the sections below.
 Or take a look at my (nascent) blog.

-To elaborate further, this ensemble is specified in terms of its "finite domain marginals".
-The so-called "area-tilted Brownian Gibbs" property prescribes this behavior and is a consequence of the Solid-on-Solid origins of this model.
-It is known that this ensemble is a well-defined mathematical object (nothing blows up or vanishes under the scaling operations performed to reach it).
+To elaborate further, this ensemble is specified in terms of its finite domain marginals.
+The so-called area-tilted Brownian Gibbs property describes this behavior and is derived from the description of the Solid-on-Solid model.
+It is a known, nontrivial, fact that this ensemble is a well-defined mathematical object (nothing blows up or vanishes under the scaling operations performed to reach it).
 Until now, only one ensemble was known which satisfied the said Gibbs property.
 In this paper, we succeed in finding all of them.
 Perhaps surprisingly, there is an infinite family of such ensembles (yes, an infinite family of families of infinitely many lines) parametrized by two numbers \(L, R\) (representing left and right "rates of growth") such that their sum is \(L + R < 0\).
-The original ensemble corresponds to \(L = R = -\infty.\)
+The original ensemble corresponds to \(L = R = -\infty.\) See the figure for an example.

 A graph) is a mathematical object used to describe relationships between things.
 Since real-world graphs are very complex, it is often of interest to understand the nature of random graphs.
 The most famous model of random graphs is the celebrated Erdős–Rényi model, which is created by taking \(n\) vertices, and joining each pair with probability \(p\) independently - let \(G\) be such a random graph.
 Think of this as \(n\) people, and any two people know each other with probability \(p\) independently of the others.
 For \(p = 0.1\) say, each vertex is connected to \(0.1 n\) many other vertices on average, which is a huge number.
 Many applications require this average degree, i.e., the number of other vertices a given vertex is connected to, to be constant, say 5.
 A moment's thought then reveals that one may seek to emulate this behavior by modifying \(p\) with \(n\), precisely by choosing something like \(p = 5/n\).
 This is a so-called sparse Erdős–Rényi graph.